-When President Muhammadu Buhari declared, after he returned from medical vacation in London last month, that the debate for restructuring of the country is in order but that those who were using it to incite violence, had crossed the national red-lines.
-The President was particularly referring to some fictitious individuals who reel out unhealthy speeches against their perceived ethno-political enemies in the name of criticism.
+When President Buhari declared last month that the debate for restructuring of the country is in order but that those who were using it to incite violence had crossed the national red-lines, the President was particularly referring to some fictitious individuals who reel out unhealthy speeches against their perceived ethno-political enemies in the name of criticism.

 To be sure, hate speech may be clarified as a speech that seeks to incite violence, hatred or discrimination against other people or groups, with particular reference to their ethnic and religious leaning; gender or sexual orientation, language, national origin or immigration status.

 It is on record that during the build-up to the general election in 2015, some prominent politicians systematically designed a structure to constantly dish out hate speeches against their perceived political opponents in the name of campaign.
 The subsequent peace deal entered into between the then President Goodluck Jonathan and General Muhammadu Buhari for a troubled free election lent credence to the damage the hate speeches were creating to the political campaign activities.

 But, ever since the inauguration of Buhari administration in May, 2015, the country had been contending with all manners of hate speeches among Nigerians, no thanks to social media and some unethical media outlets in the country.
 This has further heightened tension and threatened the unity, security and peace of the nation.